What Total Quality Management Is

 The framework of TQM

-The internal customer concept reshapes how parts of the school relate.
+Relationships change within the organisation.
+Departments become customers of and suppliers to other departments, becoming internal customers.
 The admin office serves the academic side.
 The cleaning staff serves everyone.
 Each interaction is a quality moment.

 TQM in education